casper-ecosystem/hello-world/README.md

 </details>

-Then use the uref hash and the state root hash to view the value stored in the NamedKey.
+Then use the URef hash and the state root hash to view the value stored in the NamedKey.

 ```bash
 casper-client query-state \